0x6A4B/ipupdater/README.md

 > NOTICE!
 Currently being changed to use apikeys from ENV and to be modular with DNS APIs, probably with dynamic libraries, and does not work before modifications!
 Will be fixed shortly!

+> Current situation bit too busy and on hold:
+> - Add modules for different DNS service APIs
+> - Maybe using dynamically linking libraries, which would mean adding new services need only an added .so library file
+> - Refactoring code to be modular and designing required exported functions from libraries, e.g. update and about, perhaps

 ## Config

 ### YAML